Firefighters take concerns about lithium-ion battery fires to Congress

 And the outcome can be deadly.

-Flynn has been with the New York City Fire Department for twenty years.
+Flynn has been with the New York City Fire Department for 20 years.
 He told Congress that uncertified lithium-ion batteries are becoming one of the leading causes of deadly fires.

 “These deadly fires do not discriminate: we see them in large cities and small rural areas, in red and blue states alike,” said Flynn.